openfaas-incubator/serverless-openfaas/README.md

 # serverless-faas
-A provider plugin for the Serverless Inc framework
+A provider plugin for the Serverless Inc framework (work-in-progress)

+#HelpWanted.